TEDI-Design-System/design/.github/ISSUE_TEMPLATE/new-component.md

 Send the design to reviewers.
 If needed, you can send it to several reviewers at once.

-## Dev review
+## 2. Design review
 1. When the design is ready, add the Figma link to the GitHub task
 2. Move it to the Review column in GitHub
-3. Assign it to a dev team member
+3. Assign it to a design team member

-_The dev team must approve the component name and check that all states are designed, the component is on a logical page and in a logical folder, all variables are correct, and the design contains nothing that is impossible or illogical to build._
+_Design review: short texts, long texts, property naming etc. - how usable the component is for designers_

-## Design review
+## 3. Dev review
 1. When the design is ready, add the Figma link to the GitHub task
 2. Move it to the Review column in GitHub
-3. Assign it to a design team member
+3. Assign it to a dev team member

-_Design review: short texts, long texts, property naming etc. - how usable the component is for designers_
+_The dev team must approve the component name and check that all states are designed, the component is on a logical page and in a logical folder, all variables are correct, and the design contains nothing that is impossible or illogical to build._

-## WCAG review
+## 4. WCAG review
 1. When the design is ready, add the Figma link to the GitHub task
 2. Move it to the Review column in GitHub
 3. Assign it to a WCAG team member

-## For publisher
+## 5. For publisher
 The component is published when:
   - [ ] The asset is published in the Figma file, _with correct notes on what changed_
     - [ ] Component name: what changed -> **publish only this component, not the whole file at once**